ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.eventlist/README.md

 ```

 ## Patterns
-In the event texts and in the state texts the following patterns could be used:
+In the event texts and in the state texts, the following patterns could be used:
 - %s - value (`State changed to %s` => `State changed to 5`),
 - %u - unit (`State changed to %s%u` => `State changed to 5%`),
 - %n - name (`%n changed state to %s` => `Device A changed state to 5`),